gpdowney/lightweightLSAT/docs/reason/answers.md

 When you find an Answer you like, you can be extra [skeptical][2] of the rest.
 (Maybe you could be that skeptical always?)

-When you get turned around by the Answers (this will happen), take a second to [Reset][3].
+When you get turned around by the Answers (this will happen), take a second to [reset].
 Remind yourself of your Job, Understanding, and/or Prediction.

 Generally, on Reasoning, you should Eliminate, Defer, and then Select.